4. User Experience Design¶

 Proximity presentation allows the User to present the PID and/or EAA data via their Wallet Instance, using one of two methods:

-Supervised mode: the User presents the PID and/or EAA data through the Wallet Instance to a Verifier equipped with a dedicated verification app or system (e.g., law enforcement officer, pharmacist).
+Supervised mode: the User presents the PID and/or EAA data through the Wallet Instance to a Verifier (e.g., law enforcement officer, desk operator) equipped with a dedicated verification system (Mobile Relying Party Instance).

-Unsupervised mode: the User presents the PID and/or EAA data through the Wallet Instance to a designated device (e.g., turnstile, ATM).
+Unsupervised mode: the User presents the PID and/or EAA data through the Wallet Instance to a designated device (e.g., turnstile, totem) provided with a dedicated verification system (Embedded Relying Party Instance).

-Below are the functional and the User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution.
+Below are the User Experience requirements related to both methods that the Wallet Provider MUST guarantee via their Wallet Solution.

 Supervised Mode